Building-related illnesses are caused by exposure to substances within airtight buildings that have poor ventilation.

 Specific building-related illnesses are those illnesses for which a link between building-related exposure and illness is proved.
 Examples include

 Inhalational fever is a fever caused by exposure to organic (made of materials that contain carbon and are part of living organisms) aerosols or dusts.
 Metal fumes and polymer fumes can also cause fever.
-The term organic dust toxic syndrome (ODTS) has been used to encompass the flu-like symptoms that occur in people exposed to organic dust that is contaminated with bacteria.
+The term organic dust toxic syndrome has been used to encompass the flu-like symptoms that occur in people exposed to organic dust that is contaminated with bacteria.
 Toxic pneumonitis is a commonly used but less specific term.
+Symptoms include fever, headache, and a general feeling of illness.
+Symptoms start within 4 to 12 hours after exposure.

 In nonindustrial buildings, humidifier fever occurs as a consequence of humidifiers or other types of ventilation units serving as a reservoir for the growth of bacteria or fungi and as a method of aerosolizing these contaminants.
 Humidifier fever is a type of inhalational fever.
 People with humidifier fever have a low-grade fever, malaise, cough, and shortness of breath.
 Improvement that occurs when exposure stops (for example, after a weekend away from the building) is often an indication of the cause.
 The condition starts abruptly and usually lasts a few days.
 Symptoms may be absent or subtle.
 Clusters of cases are common.
 The disorder can occur when the person is first exposed.